 (*Outcome variables are usually the dependent variables that are monitored and measured by changing the independent variables.
 These variables decide the effect the result (independent) variables have when their values are changed.
 The dependent variables are the results of the investigations determining what was caused or what changed.)

 (^A predictor variable is one used in a regression model to predict another variable.
-In simple linear regression, for example, based on an X & Y axis, we predict scores on one variable from the scores on a second variable.
+In simple linear regression, for example, based on an X & Y-axis, we predict scores on one variable from the scores on a second variable.
 The variable we are predicting is called the “criterion variable” and is referred to as Y. The variable we are basing our predictions on is called the “predictor variable” and is referred to as X. When there is only one predictor variable, the prediction method is called simple regression)

 In his blog post in the Data Science Central, Ajit Jaokar explains ML further:

 ML can be seen as a form of applied statistics with increased use of computing and data to statistically estimate complicated functions.
-It allows us to tackle tasks that are too difficult to solve with fixed programs which are written manually.
+It allows us to tackle tasks that are too difficult to solve with fixed programs that are written manually.
 Instead, machine learning programs depend on learning from patterns of data to make new predictions.

 So here it is.
 To understand the use of it, it is imperative to understand the distinction between traditional data analytics and ML.
 Both are used for analytics but while one is driven by human beings, and can be limiting because there`s only so much data a human can handle, the other is a powerful IT-driven tool that takes copious amounts of data and generates useful insights to help an organization.